OSU-embedded-security-club/ectf-osu-2025/docs/design.typ

 == Available Channels <available-channels>

-A deployment will be provisioned with up to 8 Channel IDs.
-A Channel ID is an unsigned 32 bit integer.
+A decoder must be able to store up to 8 subscriptions, which must persist over reboots.
 Additionally, Channel 0 is reserved as an Emergency Channel which all decoders must be able to decode, as if they always had an active subscription.
+The deployment may be provisioned with up to $2^32-1$ channels.

 = Security Requirements <security-requirements>